 Worship at Wash Park

-~ Sunday Services are online until further notice.
+~ Sunday Services are in person and via Zoom.
 Visit our COVID-19 page for details. ~

 At Wash Park UCC our worship celebration is informal yet appreciative of the power of ritual.
 We explore an all-encompassing spirituality through a progressive Christian lens.
 We are known and valued as a congregation that is comfortable handling difficult faith questions and one that offers parishioners the freedom to question.
 Our worship reflects that.

 We are sustained by worship services that continue to address the pain of our world and our commitment to do the counter-cultural work of facing the hard stuff, helping the community work through grief, fear and anger, envisioning a new world and working towards that, challenging unjust and environmentally devastating systems, and embodying hope and joy.